SyKoNetwork/MCBE-Unified-Ore/README.md

 #### General

-We request that all texture/file submissions be nested in a folder with the name of the ore you are submitting
+We request that all texture/file submissions be nested in a folder with the name of the ore you are submitting.

 ```
 BP/blocks/"ore_name"/deep_slate_"ore_name".json